-While not all unexpected events are negative, generally, the big ones will affect your financial future tend to negative surprises.
+While not all unexpected events are negative, generally, the big ones that affect your financial future tend to negative surprises.
 This possibility of unexpected financial hardship means you may need to change the way you think about and handle your money.
-A little planning (and saving) now will make these emergencies and unexpected events much easier to handle when they come your way.
+A little planning (and saving) now will make those emergencies and unexpected events much easier to handle when they come your way.

 Prepare for the Unexpected

-Even the most careful planner may be taken by surprise with the news that they had not planned or prepared for.
+Even the most careful planner may be taken by surprise with an event that they had not planned or prepared for.
 The best way to handle these events is to prepare for the unexpected in advance.
-So how can you do this?
-Have an emergency fund to pay for that unexpected medical bill or house repair.
-Take out insurance policies on your car, home, and even yourself, in the form of a life insurance policy.
-Have some easily accessible, liquid cash on hand, just in case you need it in a hurry.
+Build up an emergency fund to pay for an unexpected medical bill or house repair.
+Also, have some easily accessible, liquid cash on hand, just in case you need it in a hurry.

 While you certainly can’t plan for everything, it is nice to know you have a contingency plan in place when things go awry.
 Keep in mind that once you experience an unexpected expense, you may need to reassess your current plan and make changes.

 Start With an Emergency Fund

-The first step for preparing for the unexpected is to have a solid emergency fund in place.
-Your emergency fund should be relatively liquid and should cover 3-6 months of living expenses.
+The first step for preparing for the unexpected life event is to have a solid emergency fund in place.
+Your emergency fund should be relatively liquid and should cover three to six months of standard living expenses.

 If you are single, or you are a single-income family, you may want to consider building an emergency fund of up to a year.
 Having a year's worth of funds provides security for you and your family.
 This is especially important if you should lose your job and have a hard time finding another one, or suffer an unexpected illness where you are unable to work for an extended period and will have a gap in your earnings.

-It is nice to know you have the money there while you are dealing with other issues such as a job loss, illness or anything that might affect your income.
-And if you don’t think you need an emergency fund, you may want to consider these eight reasons to have an emergency fund.
+It is nice to know you have the money there while you are dealing with other issues such as job loss, illness, or anything that might affect your income.
 Remember, you do not want to be thrown off by small unexpected expenses.

 Obtain Life Insurance